confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

     <img src="images/times-bought-select-results.png" width=75% height=75%>
 </div>

-3. Next, let’s create a table that calculates the total number of stocks purchased per symbol.
+3. Next, create a table that calculates the total number of stocks purchased per symbol.
 You can choose to set `auto.offset.reset=earliest`.

 ```sql
 CREATE TABLE total_stock_purchased AS